shimaore/ccnq4/README.md

 [CCNQ4](http://ccnq.shimaore.net)
 =================================

 SIP SoftSwitch.
-All core development is completed (including Voicemail), development is now focusing on extended applications (such as IP Centrex).
+All core development is completed (including Voicemail and IP Centrex), development is now focusing on extended applications (such as Call-Center).

 Call Processing using Middleware
 --------------------------------